It is our great pleasure to introduce our new IntLawGrrls contributor Emily Jones!

 Work On! is an occasional item about workshops, roundtables, and other fora that do not necessarily include publication:

-This installment of Write On!, our periodic compilation of calls for papers, includes an opportunity to submit papers to the Amsterdam Law Forum as follows:
+This installment of Write On!, our periodic compilation of calls for papers, includes calls to submit papers to UCLA and Prof. H. N. Tripathi Foundation as follows:

 ► UCLA’s Critical Race Studies Program, Promise Institute for Human Rights, International and Comparative Law Program and Journal of International Law and Foreign Affairs are planning a one-day conference at UCLA School of Law on Friday, March 8th, 2019.
 Critical Perspectives on Race and Human Rights: Transnational Reimaginings will explore critical topics in contemporary international human rights law from the joint perspectives of Critical Race Theory and Third World Approaches to International Law.
 They are welcoming interdisciplinary paper submissions from across disciplines and methodologies with an emphasis on the following three cluster topics: migration, political equality, socio-economic equality.
 The deadline for submissions is Monday, Oct.
 1, 2018, by 5pm Pacific Time.
 For more information, please click here.

 ► Prof. H. N. Tripathi Foundation is organizing the National Conference on Law, Policy & Governance; Crossroads Towards The Sustainable Development on Oct.
 27, 2018 at I.M.S.
 Banaras Hindu University in Varanasi, India.
 A central theme of the conference is climate change and sustainable development.
 The Foundation is calling for abstracts to be submitted by Oct.
 7, 2018 and for the full papers to be submitted by Oct.
 14, 2018.
 For more information, click here